jmhutchison/QGIS-Training-Manual/basic_map/vector_data.rst

 Refer back to the introductory exercise in the previous section for instructions on how to add vector layers.

-* Load the "places" dataset into your map following the same method.
+* Load the "waterways", "places" and "forests" datasets into your map following the same method.

 :ref:`Check your results <vector-load-shapefiles-1>`